-- 1. Temporary accommodations may be granted to individuals who have filed a request for accommodation under the CLRC ADA policy while the accommodation request is under review.
-Requests for temporary accommodation shall be acted upon at the initial meeting held by the Joint Port LRC with an applicant for disability accommodation upon receipt, review and approval by the Joint Port LRC of certification from the applicant's own health care provider -- on the JPLRC form (available at all PMA or ILWU local offices and Joint Dispatch Halls) -- that (1) the applicant has work restrictions that result from a mental or physical impairment, (2) but that he or she can nonetheless perform particular work tasks without creating a risk of injury to him/herself of others with specified accommodations. - 2.
-Temporary accommodations granted by the Joint Port LRC shall be limited to an initial ninety (90) day period.
+1. Temporary accommodations may be granted to individuals who have filed a request for accommodation under the CLRC ADA policy while the accommodation request is under review.
+Requests for temporary accommodation shall be acted upon at the initial meeting held by the Joint Port LRC with an applicant for disability accommodation upon

+- 2. Temporary accommodations granted by the Joint Port LRC shall be limited to an initial ninety (90) day period.
 The 90 day period may be extended by the Joint Port LRC in time increments not to exceed 30 days in length, until the CLRC accommodation process is concluded provided that delays in completing the interactive process for determining appropriate accommodations under the CLRC policy result do not result from conduct of the applicant intended keep the temporary accommodation in place for longer than necessary.
-It is the responsibility of the employee who has been granted a temporary accommodation to contact the Joint Port LRC before the temporary accommodation expires in order to renew it in the event that interactive process is ongoing. - Temporary accommodations granted by the Joint Port LRC shall be consistent with all seniority-based rules for dispatch and promotion within the industry and shall not interfere with the seniority-based expectations of other workers.
-For example, no applicant seeking temporary or permanent accommodations shall be promoted from one registration status or job classification to another (such as Class B to Class A registration status, or from the longshore to marine clerk or foremen's registration lists) as a disability accommodation, where such promotions are fundamentally seniority based.
+It is the responsibility of the employee who has been granted a temporary accommodation to contact the Joint Port LRC before the temporary accommodation expires in order to renew it in the event that interactive process is ongoing. - 3.
+Temporary accommodations granted by the Joint Port LRC shall be consistent with all seniority-based rules for dispatch and promotion within the industry and shall not interfere with the seniority-based expectations of other workers.
+For example, no applicant seeking temporary or permanent accommodations shall be promoted from one registration status or job classification to another (such as Class B to Class A registration status, or from the longshore to marine clerk or foremen's registration lists) as a disability accommodation, where such promotions are fundamentally seniority based